Aric del Rosario: Personal life

 The Del Rosario family is a basketball inclined family.
 Coach Aric's sons are involved in basketball.
-Edsel is a former player at UST while Lester is also a former player and former assistant coach to the JRU Heavy Bombers.
+Edsel is a former player at UST while Lester is also a former player and former assistant coach to the Perpetual Altas.
 His grandson, Zach (Lester's son) goes with him and his dad in UPHSD basketball practices and the young Del Rosario is showing a passion for basketball.

 Death

-Del Rosario died on March 25, 2020 due to cardiact arrest.
+Del Rosario died on March 25, 2020, due to cardiact arrest.
 He was 80 years old.